gamestabled/OoT3D_Randomizer/README.md

 ## Building

+(If you are looking to play the randomizer, jump to [Installation](#installation), this section is for people interested in contributing or messing with the code)!

 Install the 3DS packages from [devkitPro](https://devkitpro.org/wiki/Getting_Started)

 In the root folder, use ```make``` to build ```OoT3D_Randomizer.3dsx```.
 Use ```make debug=1``` for extra debugging features.
 In the case of problems, try using a ```make clean```.